 Russian Harpsichord large Unmanned Underwater Vehicles carried by nuclear submarines

-The Harpsichord-2P-PM (Клавесин-2Р-ПМ) UUV (Autonomous Underwater Vehicle, AUV, in Russian parlance) is one of the largest and most advanced UUV programs in Russia.
+The Harpsichord-2P-PM (Клавесин-2Р-ПМ, also called klavesin-2P-PM using the russian word for a harpsichord) UUV (Autonomous Underwater Vehicle, AUV, in Russian parlance) is one of the largest and most advanced UUV programs in Russia.
 It will be carried by surface vessels or submarines and may become a standard feature of Russian Navy nuclear submarines, giving them an improved Intelligence Surveillance and Reconnaissance (ISR) capability.